grqphical/grqphical/README.md

 ### 🧑🏻‍💻 About Me :

-I am a student from Canada who codes in his spare time.
+I am a student from British Columbia, Canada who codes in his spare time.
 After I finish school, I want to become either a backend developer or work in the field of AI

 - 📚 Currently a student

 - 🔭 Exploring AI, Neural Networks, and LLMs

-- ⚡ In my free time I play video games, practice martial arts and animate with Blender
+- ⚡ In my free time I play video games, practice martial arts and watch hockey (Go Canucks Go)

 ---